 Final Thoughts On the Coastal Walks Near London

-And you, what is your favourite coastal walk?
-Please let me know in the comments below.
+And now over to you: what’s your favourite coastal walk near London?
+Let me know in the comments below

 Vous aimez ces promenades ? Épinglez-les !